-Register today and plan to join the National Association of REALTORS® and the National Housing Conference for Bring Workers Home: 2011 Regional Forum on Workforce Housing in Washington, DC on Wednesday, September 28 from 12:00 p.m. to 5:00 p.m.
+Plan to join the National Association of REALTORS® and the National Housing Conference for Bring Workers Home: 2011 Regional Forum on Workforce Housing in Boston, MA on Thursday, July 28 from 9:30 a.m. to 5:00 p.m.

 Bring Workers Home will explore a core set of issues, including:

 This Bring Workers Home forum is designed to attract a wide range of attendees, including employers and HR professionals, REALTORS®, urban and regional planners, housing and community development leaders, local elected and appointed officials, state HFA representatives and others.

 Online registration is now closed, but you can still participate.
 Onsite registration will be available starting at 8:45 AM on Thursday, July 28.
 Check or credit card payments will be accepted; no cash payments accepted.

 Following the regional forum, NAR will offer their Employer-Assisted Housing Class on Friday, July 29 from 9:00 a.m. to 1:00 p.m.
 This class is designed to help REALTORS® and other stakeholders work with employers so that their employees can purchase a home through the assistance of a REALTOR®, non-profit organization and/or other lender.

 Space is limited, so register early to reserve your spot.
 Save when you register for the regional forum and class together.